alephdata/memorious/docs/buildingcrawler.md

 # Building a crawler

-Memorious contains all of the functionality for basic Web crawlers, which can be configured and customised entirely through YAML files.
+Memorious contains all of the functionality for basic Web crawlers, which can be configured and customized entirely through YAML files.
 For more complex crawlers, Memorious can be extended with custom Python functions, which you can point a crawler at through its YAML config.

 We'll start by describing the included functionality.